 For the MLIS degree, you should complete one of these three options: Comprehensive Exam (0 credit), Special Project (ILS 660, 3 credits), or Thesis (ILS 699, 3 credits and ILS 590 as a prerequisite).
 This Capstone Experience is required by the School of Graduate and Professional Studies.
 See the Capstone Experience Guidelines of the School of Graduate and Professional Studies.

 All students pursuing a Master of Library and Information Science are required to complete a Capstone experience, as stated by the School of Graduate and Professional Studies.
 For a Capstone experience, students can complete a thesis, special project, or comprehensive examination.
-In order to be eligible to register for the comprehensive exam, students must have completed or be enrolled in courses that will enable them to complete 30 credit hours with an average grade of 3.0 or better in the program prior to taking the exam.
+To be eligible to register for the comprehensive exam, students must have completed all the six Core Courses (ILS 502, ILS 505, ILS 507, ILS 508, ILS 509 or 545, and ILS 582) and have completed or be enrolled in courses that will enable them to complete 30 credit hours with an average grade of 3.0 or better in the program prior to taking the exam.

 Exams are scheduled each semester on the first Saturday in November, the first Saturday in March, and the first Saturday in July.
 The exam is administered online.
-Students must register for the comprehensive exam with permission of the MLIS Coordinator and the chair of the department no later than the first day of the semester in which they plan to take the exam.
+Students must register for the comprehensive exam with permission of the Department Chair no later than the first day of the semester in which they plan to take the exam.
 A Comprehensive Exam Registration Form (click on the link) is available on here.
 Prior to taking the exam, students should contact the Department Chair to ensure that all course requirements have been met.